marthanse/Brick---Master-2024---Code-and-preprocessing/README.md

 The file "StreamlineFunction.py" handles the entire processing from import of images to generation of mean spectra.
 However, the preprocessing of the generated spectra are executed through "SNVProcessingFunctions.py" or "MSCProcessingFunctions.py".

 Testing and acquisition of the mortar training data are included in the file "Mortar Removal Testing both Models".
-It includes testing of both the K-menas clustering model and PLS-DA model.
+It includes testing of both the K-means clustering model and PLS-DA model.
 The datasets with the mortar and non-mortar spectral samples have been uploaded to the Teams-group of the Master Thesis project.

 Examples regarding the use of the functions are added under the __name__=="__main__" in each file.